Systemic Islamophobia Research Lab (SIRL)

 Objective

-To sustain a research lab on systemic Islamophobia in Canada that will support scholars, and foster creative methodologies strategies to examine systemic Islamophobia across the Canadian institutional landscape..
+To sustain a research lab on structural Islamophobia in Canada that will support scholars, and foster creative methodologies strategies to examine systemic Islamophobia across the Canadian institutional landscape..
 The lab will publish its findings through academic venues and public-access platforms to enable a more informed Canadian citizenry.

 Status

-The IIS secured a SSHRC Partnership Development Grant to support new scholars to undertake innovative research on systemic Islamophobia.
-Having published “Systemic Islamophobia in Canada: A Research Agenda" in 2023, SIRL is now forming its sustainable lab, which will include one or more Post-Doctoral Fellows examining Children’s Aid Societies and other sites of systemic Islamophobia.
+The IIS secured a SSHRC Partnership Development Grant to support new scholars to undertake innovative research on structural Islamophobia.
+Building off the publication “Systemic Islamophobia in Canada: A Research Agenda"(2023), SIRL has Post-Docs examining sites of structural Islamophobia.
+One of those sites currently being explored is children welfare services in Ontario.